Final5 CLIA Rule.

 We'll try to help!

 Westgard Web is enlisting the help of Dr. Sharon Ehrmeyer, who is the most noted authority on the CLIA regulations.
 To be sure we stay grounded with information that will be useful in the laboratory, Elsa Quam and Patricia Barry (Quality Specialists in the Clinical Laboratories at University of Wisconsin Hospital and Clinics, UWHC) will review these materials and help us provide practical details.
-Dr. Teresa Darcy (Medical Director at UWHC Clinical Laboratories) will work with us to add knowledge of the CAP and JCAHO inspection guidelines and processes.
-We will tap Dr. Ronald Laessig (Director of Wisconsin State Laboratory of Hygiene) for information on proficiency testing programs and any changes that affect their operation and the grading of samples.
-In the next few weeks and months, we will bring you a series of discussions that focus on particular parts of the regulations.
-Our topics include the following:
+Dr. Teresa Darcy (Medical Director at UWHC Clinical Laboratories) will work with us to add knowledge of the CAP and JC inspection guidelines and processes.

 James O. Westgard, PhD, is a professor of pathology and laboratory medicine at the University of Wisconsin Medical School, Madison.
 He also is president of Westgard QC, Inc., (Madison, Wis.) which provides tools, technology, and training for laboratory quality management.